developer-gubler/dnd/README.md

 - import collection located in the project postman directory
 - begin testing!

+Note(s):
-NOTE: I realize this is going to be a huge project, but I have never let anything like that stop me.
+- I realize this is going to be a huge project, but I have never let anything like that stop me.
 How do you eat an elephant?
 One bite at a time.
-NOTE: There really isn't much functionality to the project at this time.
+- There really isn't much functionality to the project at this time.
 So far, I have really just been setting the project up for future success.
 However, it does have the ability to look at a sample list of creatures.
-NOTE: The command above [mvnw clean package -Dtest="CreatureControllerContainerTests"] contains the -Dtest because the project is currently set to use Testcontainers as the testing style -- if we leave that off, then the build fails because it tries to run ALL tests.
+- The command above [mvnw clean package -Dtest="CreatureControllerContainerTests"] contains the -Dtest because the project is currently set to use Testcontainers as the testing style -- if we leave that off, then the build fails because it tries to run ALL 4 styles of tests.
 The other tests are for the embedded H2 database while running not in a container

 Currently there are two branches for this code:
 1) Non-Reactive branch is the "main" branch